 The power of data

 One of the hottest topics in the technology world is BIG DATA.
-And it make sense.
+And it makes sense.

 I’ve been living this reality so close with my teams and I’d like to share a little bit about our experience.
-Why we started to talk about this?
-Where we started?
+Why did we start to talk about this?
+Where do we started?
 Which effects we are living?
 Where we want to go?